1. How do Large-cap Equity Funds work?

 5. Top 5 Large-cap Equity Funds in India

-While selecting a fund, you need to analyze the fund from different angles.
+While selecting a fund, you need to analyse the fund from different angles.
 There are various quantitative and qualitative parameters which can be used to arrive at the best large-cap equity funds as per your requirements.
 Additionally, you need to keep your financial goals, risk appetite and investment horizon in mind.

 |Fund Name||1 year||3 year||5 year|